tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_blobr.md

 If your API isn't monetized at all, you can use Blobr for free with all the features needed to replace your documentation solution or create your own store.

-## Reasons for Blobr's unique approach to API portals {#unique_aproach}

-What's the story behind Blobr's unique approach to API portals?
-Alexander Airvault, co-founder and CEO of Blobr, said that previously, when he worked with API customers, they often struggled to understand how to implement the APIs.
-The APIs were usually more technical than the customers could follow.

-Compounding the difficulty, the traditional model of API portals mostly provides a long list of endpoints for the user to figure out on their own.
-To reduce some of the complexity, Alexandre started creating "subscriptions" to different parts of the API for customers.
-That's how he got the idea of Blobr.

-Blobr's approach _productizes_ the use cases of your API, making it clear how to use your API to achieve various goals.
-There's no ambiguity about what you can do with the API or which endpoints you need to accomplish each goal.
-This granularity also allows API consumers to focus only on the use cases of the API they actually need.

-Dividing the API into distinctly packaged products not only eliminates complexity but avoids information overload for API consumers.
-The consumers see only the endpoints and workflows related to their product use cases.

 ## API changelogs and personalized release notes {#changelogs_and_release_notes}

 When there are changes to the API, rather than broadcasting all changes to a general release notes page, the changelogs are delivered on a product-by-product basis so that changes only go to the relevant consumers who have purchased those products.
 The following screens demonstrate how Blobr shows changes to users: